Almería: History

 Within a decade, in 1157, Almería had passed to the control of Muslim Almohad rulers.
 Almería soon passed by the temporary overarching control of rebel Murcian emir Ibn Mardanish (1165–1169), hindering the early efforts of recovery in the city, that under the decade of Christian occupation reportedly had been left depopulated and, by and large, quite destroyed.
 During Almohad rule, the city did not return to its previous splendor, although the port remained trading with the Crown of Aragon and the Italian republics.

+A block printed commercial stamp stating: "Stamp of the Almería Qaysarīya (warehouse), Year 750 (1349-1350 CE)" - It seems to have been used to indicate property ownership or potentially as proof that required taxes had been assessed on goods entering the city.

 Following the rebellion against Almohad rule heralded by the likes of the Banu Hud and the Banu Mardanis, Almería submitted to the authority of Ibn Hud, who had raised the black banner and pledged nominal allegiance to Abbasid authorities by 1228.
 After Ibn Hud's assassination in Almería in 1238, the bulk of the remaining Muslim-controlled territories in the Iberian Peninsula passed to the control of rival ruler Ibn al-Aḥmar (sultan since 1232), who had set the capital of his emirate in Granada by 1238, constituting the Emirate of Granada, to which Almería belonged from then on.
 While relatively languishing throughout the Nasrid period, Almería still remained a key strategic port of the emirate together with Málaga, as well as a haven for pirates and political dissidents.
 It sustained intense trading relations with Aragon and the African port of Honaine.
 Almería endured a brutal siege by Aragonese forces in 1309 that, while eventually unsuccessful, left the city battered.

 The city submitted to the sovereignty of the Catholic Monarchs on 22 December 1489.
 Relatively isolated and within the range of attacks from Barbary pirates, the hitherto mercantile city entered modernity by undergoing a process of heavy ruralization that imperiled its very same continued existence as a city.

 Historically, there was a Jewish community in Almería dating to the 10th century, where members of the community mostly engaged in maritime trade.
 When the Jews were expelled in 1492, many living in Almería fled to North Africa.

 The 16th century was for Almería a century of natural and human catastrophes; for there were at least four earthquakes, of which the one in 1522 was especially violent, devastating the city.
 The people who had remained Muslim were expelled from Almería after the War of Las Alpujarras in 1568 and scattered across the Crown of Castile.
 Landings and attacks by Barbary pirates were also frequent in the 16th century, and continued until the early 18th century.
 At that time, huge iron mines were discovered and French and British companies set up business in the area, bringing renewed prosperity and returning Almería to a position of relative importance within Spain.